 Day 1 > Manokwari and Arfak montane forests.

-❯Read on about our other prolonged birding expeditions visiting the Arfak Mountains.
+❯Read on about our Easy West Papua birding expedition visiting the Arfak Mountains.